dasensioco/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2018-06-28-11-23-00.jpg)

-1. On the `Teacher options` page click `Next`.
+1. On the `Teacher options` page make sure that `faculty` licenses are selected and click `Next`.

     ![image](./media/2018-06-28-11-25-00.jpg)

-1. On the `Student options` page click `Next`.
+1. On the `Student options` page make sure that `student` licenses are selected and click `Next`.

     ![image](./media/2018-06-28-11-34-00.jpg)

-1. On the `Review` page click `Next`.

-    ![image](./media/2018-06-28-11-36-00.jpg)

 1. On the `Review page`, ensure you've made the appropriate selections.
 If no additional changes are needed, click `Create Profile`.

+    ![image](./media/2018-06-28-11-36-00.jpg)

-Once you create a sync profile, SDS will begin a pre-sync validation process.
+1. Once you create a sync profile, SDS will begin a pre-sync validation process.
 During this process, SDS will ensure there are no obvious errors with your CSV files.
 If any errors are found during the pre-sync validation process, you will have the option to fix them and re-upload the files before clicking the resume sync button and begin the real synchronization process.
 If you receive errors and choose not to update them, you can still choose to resume sync without fixing the errors.
 Just be aware that SDS can only sustain up to 15,000 errors before the profile will enter a quarantine status.

     ![image](./media/2018-06-28-11-40-00.jpg)